 Use tools like New Relic, Skylight, or Rack Mini Profiler to find slow endpoints or memory-hungry features.

-Most of these tools allow you to see how long each controller action takes to respond, which helps you pinpoint performance issues more precisely.
-Instead of guessing, you can focus directly on the parts of your app that are slowing things down.
+Most of these tools allow you to see how long each controller action takes to respond.
+Thus, you can focus directly on the parts of your app that are slowing things down.

 Even a single poorly written query can severely impact performance under high traffic, so it’s important to catch and fix them early.

 If you’re on AWS, Heroku, or a Kubernetes setup, enable auto-scaling so your infrastructure grows (or shrinks) with real-time demand.
-This keeps things smooth without overpaying for idle servers.
+Thus, you’re not overpaying for idle servers.

 New versions of Ruby and Rails often come with performance improvements.
 Don’t wait years to upgrade.
 Staying current makes scaling easier.